Albany Civic Theater – Albany, OR

 Spring Awakening

-Book and Lyrics by: Steven Sater
+Book and Lyrics: Steven Sater

-Music by: Duncan Sheik
+Music: Duncan Sheik

 Directed by: Christy Anderson

 Performances: Jul.
-19, 20, 26, 27, 28(m), Aug.
+19, 20, 25, 26, 27, 28(m), Aug.
 1, 2, 3, 2024

 It’s the 1890s in Germany and the adults are fully in charge.
 Teenagers fight to be heard and understand the complexities and big questions of gender and sexuality.
 Especially when the adults refuse to be honest.
 It is a celebration of rebellion and angst as we follow Wendla, Moritz, Melchior, and their friends through the complexities of the teenage experience.

 Christy Anderson is no stranger to ACT’s stage.
 She was Jackie Cochran in Fly Babies, Gillian in Bell, Book and Candle and choreographer for Addams Family the Musical.
 Christy also directed Little Shop of Horrors for SAHS at West Albany HS.
-She is the theatre teacher at South Albany High School and lives in Albany with her husband Josh, son Shepard, daughter Ellinore, and corgi Riley.
+She is the theater teacher at South Albany High School and lives in Albany with her husband Josh, son Shepard, daughter Ellinore, and corgi Riley.
 Christy’s hobbies are dancing, singing, watching movies, chasing her kiddos, and going to Disney World.

 Director’s email: tuffy1299@comcast.net